hustlbj/kbengine_html5_demo/README.md

 			*Or manually get the demo-assets(server)
 				https://github.com/kbengine/kbengine_demos_assets/releases/latest
-				unzip and copy to kbengine/
+				unzip and copy to "kbengine/"  (The root directory server engine, such as $KBE_ROOT)